How to take care of your jumper

 Wool is naturally dirt and odour resistant, so you don't need to wash it too often.
 In fact, we recommend not washing it too much.
 A good airing will usually be enough.

-Soak for 10 minutes - no longer.
-Gently rub any stubborn stains.
+Pop in the water for for 5-10 minutes - no longer.
+Don't leave to soak and gently rub any stubborn stains.

-Reshape whilst damp.
-This part is very important.
-Then let your jumper dry naturally on a flat surface.
+Let your jumper dry naturally on a flat surface.
 It will dry more quickly if you can put it flat on a drying rack where air can get to it from above and below.
 But you can also just dry it on a bed/table.
+Do not dry close to or on direct heat (such as a radiator) or directly in the sunshine.

 Once dry, always fold.
 Never hang.